Save yourself an expensive repair or replacement bill!

 The whole purpose of this blog is to celebrate food in all its glory.
 It should come as no surprise, then, that I spend a lot of my time cooking.
 What better way to develop content….and celebrate food!
 I can’t say for certain that I use my oven every day, but it sure feels like I do.
 So it has been pretty disconcerting to have one of my favourite tools of the trade put out of commission for the last couple of weeks through no fault of my own.

-What I didn’t know when I bought my fancypants wall oven a few years ago is that I should never, ever use the self cleaning feature.
+Normally, I keep a pretty clean oven as I wipe out spills promptly.
+But, it got away from me the last little while so I decided to try the self-cleaning feature.
+What I didn’t know when I bought my fancypants wall oven a few years ago is that one should never, ever use the self cleaning feature.
 It heats up to 800F+ and pretty much fries all the critical components in the oven.
 I first used the self clean cycle when the oven was still under warranty, then enjoyed not one but two visits from a gruff repairman who had to replace a whole bunch of parts.
 Unfortunately for me, he did not explain at that time that the failure had likely been caused by the self-clean cycle.

 I’ve since learned that pretty much all ovens are the same now.
 Expensive or no, they contain a whole bunch of sensitive electronic components that don’t respond well to being overheated during the prolonged self cleaning cycle.
 I decided to do a little research and both online sources and my favourite appliance parts shop (I suspect they’re a bit tired of seeing me; in the past two weeks I have purchased and replaced 3 major, expensive components in my oven to try to fix it, all to no avail) confirmed my suspicions – that self cleaning cycles are extraordinarily hard on appliances.